paulfioravanti/paulfioravanti.github.io/_posts/2018-10-18-starting-stenography-with-an-ergodox.md

 For this post, we will use the [QMK default Ergodox EZ keymap][] as a base, and make changes to it to add functionality for stenography.
 Feel free to follow along as-is, or make appropriate changes to your own custom keymaps.
-You can also see the finished layout on this post's companion [QMK Ergodox Steno Example][] Github repository.
+You can also see the finished layouts in this post's companion keymaps on my [QMK example keymaps Github repository][]:

+- [QWERTY Steno][QMK Ergodox QWERTY Steno]
+- [Default Steno High][QMK Ergodox Default Steno High]
+- [Default Steno][QMK Ergodox Default Steno]

+(These keymap names will make more sense as you read through the post).

 After [installing the build tools][QMK Installing Build Tools] for your operating system, make a clone of the QMK Firmware repository from Github if you